What is Kinetic Theory of Gases?

 - A gas consists of a large number of small particles called molecules.
 Size and mass of all the molecules of a particular gas are identical but they vary from gas to gas.

-- Distance between two consecutive molecules of a gas is very large.
+- The distance between two consecutive molecules of a gas is very large.

-- Pressure applied on the walls of the container is due to the collision of gas molecules with the container.
+- Pressure applied to the walls of the container is due to the collision of gas molecules with the container.

 - The molecules of gases are supposed to be perfectly elastic.

-- The molecules of gas moves with different velocities so they have different kinetic energies.
-The average kinetic energy of gas molecules depends on the temperature of gas.
+The molecules of a gas move with different velocities so they have different kinetic energies.
+The average kinetic energy of gas molecules depends on the temperature of the gas.